DDI-TU-Dresden/thonny-wiki/SeparateInstall.rst

     /Library/Frameworks/Python.framework/Versions/3.5/bin/python3.5 -m thonny

+.. topic:: Topic Title

+    Subsequent indented lines comprise
+    the body of the topic, and are interpreted as body elements.

 Updating Tcl/Tk (optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Thonny relies on something called Tcl/Tk.
 Your Python installation may use too old Tcl/Tk version, which means you may see Thonny crashing too often or doing weird things.
 (Python's IDLE has similar problems, see https://www.python.org/download/mac/tcltk)